Accepted, Waitlisted, Deferred...

 International Semester/Year Abroad: More colleges are offering this option in places like London, Shanghai, Florence, and Madrid.
 You will be studying with a group of other freshmen and taught by professors from the university.
 Participants often talk about how this time abroad encouraged personal growth and gave them the experience of a close cohort of other students. https://www.gooverseas.com/blog/pros-cons-study-abroad-freshman

 This is the hardest category.
 This is not a personal decision about your intellectual abilities or your readiness for college.
 Colleges get more applications than they can admit.
 They offer admissions acceptances to around one to three times the size of the freshman class because they know that not all students will decide to enroll.
 The mathematics of deciding exactly how many students to admit to fill a class is mind-boggling.

 Enrollment is driven by college priorities.
 If they just opened a new life sciences building or an arts facility, they will be looking for students who will participate in those programs.
 Some schools with active sports teams will admit students specifically for that.
 Perhaps they want to balance their male/female ratios.
-Most colleges are looking to admit students.
+Most colleges are looking to admit students, not deny them.
 They want a full vibrant freshman class who will blaze a trail to graduation.
 The hardest decisions admissions officers have to make is to decide between equally qualified and interesting students.
 Who gets offered a spot, and who doesn’t keeps them up at night.